engineervix/pre-dokku-server-setup/README.md

   - the System Administrator's email address (to **receive** notifications)
   - the email address that'll be associated with **send**ing emails.
 You need to use a Mailjet OR Sendgrid verified email address for this.

-  > This script assumes that the email address you supply is associated with your Mailjet domain. `myhostname` is therefore extracted from this email address.
+  > This script assumes that the email address you supply is associated with your Mailjet/Sendgrid domain. `myhostname` is therefore extracted from this email address.
 So, if your "mail_from" email address is josh@example.co.zm, then example.co.zm will be used as `myhostname` in the Postfix setup.

 ## Post setup actions